- Board Members:

 I have a professional and personal interest in the Tyne Valley line - my day job is transport manager at seven shopping centres across the North, including intu Metrocentre (which has its own station on the line) and intu Eldon Square in Newcastle.
 This involves forging close links with the different public transport operators in the region, including the Northern franchise teams.
 Furthermore, having moved to the Hexham area in 2013, I am a regular passenger on the line and am very aware of the good and not-so-good aspects of the Tyne Valley services.

-TVCRP would like to extend a warm welcome to Anne Ridley, our new Marketing Director, who joined us in January 2019.
-Anne comes to TVCRP with extensive experience from the Settle Carlisle line where she worked as Operations Manager and other roles over a period of nearly 19 years.
-During this period she set up and managed the refreshment trolley service.This after long service with Cumbria Constabulary.
+Anne comes to TVCRP with extensive experience from the Settle Carlisle Railway, where she worked as Operations Manager and other roles over a period of nearly 19 years.
+During this period she set up and managed the refreshment trolley service, was involved with the development and management of the website, social media, company finance and a host of other roles.This after long service with Cumbria Constabulary.

 Anne tells us "I am looking forward to the challenge of increasing passenger numbers on the line and bringing more visitors to the area.
 I hope my experience of working in the rail industry will be of benefit to the Community Rail Partnership and the Train Operating Company.
 During the forthcoming weeks and months I want to meet as many of our members, stakeholders and local partners as possible to see how we can jointly work together for our common benefit."